 The high-school years revolve around the preparation for the Gaokao examination, the college entrance exam which tests proficiency in four subjects: Chinese, math, English and a fourth subject chosen by the student among physics, chemsitry, geology, biology, political science or history.

-This is a very stressful time for students with many attending "cramming schools" in the evenings adding to their already heavy loads.
+This is a very stressful time for students (and parents) with many attending "cramming schools" in the evenings adding to their already heavy loads.

 The Gaokao is given once a year in early June.
 More than 9 million students take part on this two-day exam which will determine where they will go to University and in a way, their future.